CSolution Project Structure

 RTE_Components.h

 The file ./RTE/RTE_Components.h is created by the CMSIS Project Manager when the option --update-rte is used.
-This option is default for the csolution convert command.
+This option is the default for the csolution convert command.
 For each selected software component, it contains #define statements required by the component.
 These statements are defined in the *.PDSC file for that component.
 The following example shows a sample content of a RTE_Components.h file:

 /* Auto generated Run-Time-Environment Component Configuration File *** Do not modify ! *** */